-Figure 2-16 Removing a PCI Express x16 Expansion Card
+Figure 2-15 Removing a PCI Express x16 Expansion Card

 - 10. Store the removed card in anti-static packaging. - 11.
-If you are not installing a new expansion card, install an expansion slot cover to close the open slot.

-- △ CAUTION: After removing an expansion card, you must replace it with a new card or expansion slot cover for proper cooling of internal components during operation. - 12.
-To install a new expansion card, slide the card under the slot cover retention latch and press the card down into the socket on the system board.
+If you are not installing a new expansion card, install an expansion slot cover to close the open slot. - △ CAUTION: After removing an expansion card, you must replace it with a new card or expansion slot cover for proper cooling of internal components during operation.